 How does a car accident cause brain death?

-Can a fractured skull cause problems later in life?
+Can a fractured skull and brain injuries from car accidents cause problems later in life?

-How long can you be unconscious after a car accident?
+How long can you be unconscious after a car accident because of brain injuries from car accidents?

 Can you go into a coma after a car accident?

-How long can someone be in a coma and still wake up?
+How long can someone be in a coma and still wake up if they have brain injuries from car accidents?

 In most cases, those who fall into a coma after a loss of consciousness wake up within a few weeks.